livun/bouvet-asset-hub/README.md

 1. Clone the repository
 1. Download Docker Desktop.
 Available [here](https://docs.docker.com/get-docker/).
 1. Run Docker Desktop
+- Make sure you port 3000, 4000, and 1433 is available!
-1. Open a terminal (e.g., Powershell)
+4. Open a terminal (e.g., Powershell)
-1. Write `docker` to verify it's installed.
+4. Write `docker` to verify it's installed.
 Proceed if it's installed.
-1. Copy this command into you terminal
+4. Copy this command into you terminal
 ```powershell
 docker volume create assethubcontext-vol
 ```